jboss-developer/jboss-sandbox-quickstarts/ejb-security-plus/README.md

 These steps asume that you are running the server in standalone mode and using the default standalone.xml supplied with the distribution.

-You can configure the security domain by running the  `configure-security-domain.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.
-The three different approaches are described below.
-Whichever approach you choose, it must be completed before deploying the quickstart.
+You configure the security domain by running the  `configure-security-domain.cli` script provided in the root directory of this quickstart.

-After the server is configured you will then need to define four user accounts, this can be achieved either by using the add-user tool included with the server or by copying and pasting the appropriate entries into the properties files.
+After the server is configured you then need to define four user accounts, this can be achieved either by using the add-user tool included with the server or by copying and pasting the appropriate entries into the properties files.
 Both of these approaches are described below and whichever approach is chosen it must be completed before running the quickstart - the users can be added before or after starting the server.

-_NOTE - Before you begin:_
+1. Before you begin, back up your server configuration file

-1. If it is running, stop the JBoss server.
+    * If it is running, stop the JBoss EAP server.
-2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
+    * Backup the file: `EAP_HOME/standalone/configuration/standalone-full.xml`
-3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.
+    * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

-#### Configure the Security Domain by Running the JBoss CLI Script

-1. Start the JBoss server by typing the following:
+2. Start the JBoss server by typing the following:

-        For Linux:  JBOSS_HOME/bin/standalone.sh
+        For Linux:  EAP_HOME/bin/standalone.sh
-        For Windows:  JBOSS_HOME\bin\standalone.bat
+        For Windows:  EAP_HOME\bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+3. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
+        EAP_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
 This script adds the `quickstart-domain` domain to the `security` subsystem in the server configuration and configures authentication access.
 You should see the following result when you run the script:

         #1 /subsystem=security/security-domain=quickstart-domain:add(cache-type=default)